-One of the main aims of the School of Microbiology staff have been consistently successful over the last decade in competing for research funding from a range of sources (e.g. Science Foundation Ireland (SFI), Enterprise Ireland (EI), Department of Agriculture & Food (DAF), The Health Research Board (HRB), Environmental Protection Agency (EPA), EU, and Industry).
+School of Microbiology staff have been consistently successful over the last decade in competing for research funding from a range of sources (e.g. Science Foundation Ireland (SFI), Enterprise Ireland (EI), Department of Agriculture & Food (DAF), The Health Research Board (HRB), Environmental Protection Agency (EPA), EU, and Industry).
 Research income has averaged approximately €8 million per annum over the past six years.
 A key driver for the success of the school is the network of collaborations within the school, within the University, within Ireland, and with other labs throughout the EU and the US.
 These have played a very important part in making the school’s research programmes internationally competitive.
-The collaborations are either formal (e.g. such as through research centres like the ERI, APC, Tyndall Institute, Moorepark Foods Research Centre and BIOMERIT, or through EU transnational programmes) or informal.
-They provide opportunities for a more dynamic approach to research; they fuel innovation; and they provide the opportunity for graduate students and research scientists to work in an environment with new and different stimuli.
+The collaborations are either formal (e.g. such as through research centres like the ERI, APC Microbiome Ireland, Tyndall Institute, Moorepark Food Research Centre, or through EU transnational programmes) or informal.
+They provide opportunities for a more dynamic approach to research, they fuel innovation, and they provide the opportunity for graduate students and research scientists to work in an environment with new and different stimuli.